Bartolo Colón: Acereros de Monclova

 On February 14, 2020, Colón signed with the Acereros de Monclova of the Mexican League.
 However, he never played in 2020, since the Mexican League season was canceled due to the COVID-19 pandemic.
 He made his first pre-season appearance for the team on May 1, 2021.
 Colon made his regular season debut on May 21 and pitched five innings, giving up five hits and one run.
-In August 2022, he announced that he will retire from baseball following one last season of winter league baseball with the Águilas Cibaeñas of Dominican Professional Baseball League.
+In August 2022, he announced that he would retire from baseball following one last season of winter league baseball with the Águilas Cibaeñas of Dominican Professional Baseball League.
+In 11 starts 61.1 innings of work he went 6-2 with a 4.55 ERA and 40 strikeouts.

+On June 2, 2023, Colón officially retired from professional baseball.

 Pitching style

-Colón throws four pitches.
+Colón threw four pitches.
 Early in his career, he had excellent velocity on his four-seam fastball, throwing it in the mid-90s and occasionally touching 100 mph.
 In his later career, Colón's four-seamer sat at 86–91 mph, and he paired it with a two-seamer at 84–88 mph.
-This combination of fastballs makes up nearly 90% of Colón's pitches, but he also throws a changeup to left-handed hitters, and a slider.
-He is primarily known as a control pitcher, with an exceptional ability to spot pitches at any location.
-This keeps the number of walks he allows to a minimum, but leads to more hits as he will attempt to throw strikes.
+This combination of fastballs made up nearly 90% of Colón's pitches, but he also throws a changeup to left-handed hitters, and a slider.
+He was primarily known as a control pitcher, with an exceptional ability to spot pitches at any location.
+This kept the number of walks he allowed to a minimum, but led to more hits as he would attempt to throw strikes.